aws-cloudformation/cfn-language-discussion/RFCs/0043-Fn::FindInMap enhancements (default value and intrinsic functions).md

 # Customer will get an error back in either case.
 !FindInMap
 - DNSMap
+# GetAtt of a resource attribute is not supported, even when DefaultValue is supplied
 - !Select [0, !Split [".", !GetAtt LoadBalancer.DNSName]]
 - ttl
 - DefaultValue: 500